 Broadcasting from the Sundance Film Festival, we look at the story of two high school girls who were sexually assaulted and bullied on social media in cases that made national headlines.
-Audrie Pott and Daisy Coleman never knew each other.
-Daisy lived in the small rural town of Maryville, Missouri.
-Audrie lived in the Silicon Valley suburb of Saratoga, California.
-But their stories were similar.
-Both said they were sexually assaulted while intoxicated and unconscious by boys they knew and trusted.
-Both were harassed on social media afterward, and both attempted to take their own lives.
-Daisy survived.
-Audrie did not.
-A new documentary, "Audrie & Daisy," that premiered at Sundance examines the lives of these two teenagers and the impact of what happened to them on their families, their communities and the national conversation.
-In Part 1 of our coverage, we speak with Audrie Pott’s mother, Sheila Pott, about how 15-year-old Audrie hanged herself eight days after she was sexually assaulted at a party.
+A new documentary, “Audrie & Daisy,” examines their lives and the impact of what happened to them on their families, their communities and the national conversation.

 AMY GOODMAN: We’re broadcasting from the Sundance Film Festival in Park City, Utah, as we turn to a new film about two high school teenagers who were sexually assaulted and bullied on social media in cases that made national headlines.
 Audrie Pott and Daisy Coleman never knew each other.
 Daisy lived in the small rural town of Maryville, Missouri.
 Audrie lived in the Silicon Valley suburb of Saratoga, California.
 But their stories were similar.
 Both said they were sexually assaulted while intoxicated and unconscious by boys they knew and trusted.
 Both were harassed on social media afterwards.
 And both attempted to take their own lives—Daisy survived, Audrie did not.
 The new documentary, Audrie & Daisy, premiered here at the Sundance Film Festival, examines the lives of these two teens and the impact of what happened to them on their families, their communities, the national conversation.